 One thing I don’t like about traditional schooling is the need to spend the first week or so of every term reviewing things learned in the previous term.
-With year-round schooling, there’s no need for that as you can create a schedule that runs smoothly to ensure the kids don’t forget anything.
+With year round homeschooling, there’s no need for that as you can create a schedule that runs smoothly to ensure the kids don’t forget anything.

 When you homeschool year-round, you’ll rarely have more than a week between terms.
 On the off-chance that you take a more extended break for exceptional circumstances, picking up right where you left off won’t be too tricky as long breaks typically won’t happen multiple times a year.